 There are differing voting procedures for the proposals.
-For proposal 1 (Election of Directors), you may either vote "FOR" each of the nominees to the Board or you may "Withhold" your vote for each of the nominees.
+For Proposal 1 (Election of Directors), you may either vote "FOR" each of the nominees to the Board or you may "Withhold" your vote for each of the nominees.
+For Proposal 4 (Advisory Vote on the Frequency of Stockholder Advisory Votes on Executive Compensation), you may either vote "Every Year," "Every Two Years" or "Every Three Years" or abstain from voting on the advisory vote for the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers.
 For each other proposal, you may either vote "FOR" or "Against" or abstain from voting.